 Do I need a new ISBN for a new cover?

-If you want to change the book cover to boost the marketing appeal, it is not necessary to apply for a new ISBN.
+What if you want to change the book cover to boost the marketing appeal?
+In this case it is not necessary to apply for a new ISBN.
 But there are some exceptions to the rule.

 According to the official ISBN agency of the USA, Bowker, if the book cover change has a drastic change on the product, then a separate ISBN should be used.
 They specifically refer to such drastic changes that could lead to customer complaints.